dehora/outland/README.md

 ## Namespace Access

 As well as grouping features, an Namespace can _grant_ access to one or more services (typically running systems), or to one or members (typically individual or teams).
-We'll just refer to both kinds as services for now but they are handled separetely.
+Grants allow the Namespace owner to declare which services can see the Namespace's features.
+We'll just refer to both kinds as services for now but they are handled separately.

 Once the service requesting access to a feature or namespace is authenticated it is checked to see if it's in the grant list for the Namespace.
 If it is it has access to the feature state, otherwise it won't be authorised.

-Grants allow the Namespace owner to declare which services can see the Namespace's features.
 Owners and grants are distinct - owners are not automatically given grants and are not looked up during authentication.

 # Installation